contactarvindsharma19/face/README.md

 # face
 This project is about face recognition.
+Author Arvind Sharma